 Small business manufacturers have a few different reasons for not instituting the use of barcodes.
 Some might not see how barcodes can increase the profitability of their businesses.
 Others might not understand how barcodes work, and think implementing a barcode system would be a daunting task.
-Regardless of the reason, these businesses are missing out on a higher level of efficiency, productivity, and quality that a barcode system could provide.
+Regardless of the reason, these businesses are missing out on a higher level of efficiency, productivity, and quality that a barcode system and mobile handheld scanner could provide.

 Barcodes should be embraced, not feared.
 The expense of the investment and the time required to implement a system will both be worth it in the end.
 In order to illustrate the benefits of the barcode, let’s take a look at the who, what, where, when, and why of a barcoding system.